Read our annual report to learn how we continued to improve Queensland’s CTP insurance scheme in the 2019-20 financial year.

 - the National Injury Insurance Scheme, Queensland levy

 In setting these levies, advice is sought from the receiving agencies, and the State Actuary’s Office.
-This year’s levies and administration fee resulted in a modest increase of $3 for most Queensland motorists compared to the 2018-19 financial year.
+For most Queensland motorists, the 2020-21 levies and administration fee were in total 60 cents lower than in 2019-20.

 Statutory insurance scheme levy

 The statutory insurance scheme levy covers the estimated operating costs of administering the Motor Accident Insurance Act 1994 (MAI Act) and also provides funding for research into accident prevention and injury mitigation.
-From 1 July 2019, the levy remained unchanged at $1.50 per policy and the levy collected $6.8 million in 2019-20.
-From 1 July 2020, the levy will continue to remain unchanged at $1.50.
+From 1 July 2020, the levy remained unchanged at $1.50 per policy and the levy collected $6.9 million in 2020-21.

 Nominal Defendant levy

 The Nominal Defendant levy varies by vehicle class and covers the estimated costs of the Nominal Defendant scheme which provides funds to pay for claims relating to uninsured or unidentified vehicles.
 The levy is set having regard to an actuarial assessment of claim trends.
-From 1 July 2019, the levy for Class 1 vehicles reduced 50 cents to $8.50 with $37.6 million collected in 2019-20.
-From 1 July 2020, the Nominal Defendant levy will be reduced further to $8 for a Class 1 vehicle.
+From 1 July 2020, the levy for Class 1 vehicles was $8 with $35.9 million collected in 2020-21.

 Hospital and emergency services levy

-The hospital and emergency services levy is designed to cover a reasonable proportion of the estimated cost of providing public hospital and public emergency services to people who are injured in motor vehicle crashes, who use such services, and who are claimants or potential claimants under the CTP insurance scheme.
+The hospital and emergency services levy covers a reasonable proportion of the estimated cost of providing public hospital and public emergency services to people who are injured in motor vehicle crashes, who use such services and who are claimants or potential claimants under the CTP insurance scheme.
 The levy amount calculated varies by vehicle class.
-From 1 July 2019, the hospital and emergency services levy was $18.30 for a Class 1 vehicle.
-Proceeds from this levy are then apportioned to Queensland Health, Queensland Fire and Emergency Services (QFES) and the Public Safety Business Agency (PSBA).
+From 1 July 2020, the hospital and emergency services levy was $18.15 for a Class 1 vehicle.
+Proceeds from this levy are then apportioned to Queensland Health, Queensland Fire and Emergency Services (QFES), Queensland Police Service (QPS) and the Public Safety Business Agency (PSBA).
 Collecting the levy in this way removes the need for hospitals and emergency services to issue invoices to CTP insurers for each treatment provided to victims of road crashes.
 This saves significant administration burden for service providers and licensed CTP insurers.
-In the year 2019-20, $80.9 million was collected.
-From 1 July 2020, the levy will be reduced to $18.15 for Class 1 vehicles.
+In the year 2020-21, $81.5 million was collected.

 National Injury Insurance Scheme, Queensland levy

 The National Injury Insurance Scheme Queensland levy (NIISQ levy) varies by vehicle class and covers the estimated costs of the NIISQ which provides necessary and reasonable lifetime treatment, care and support to people who sustain eligible serious personal injuries in motor vehicle accidents in Queensland.
-The NIISQ levy was $90.50 for a Class 1 vehicle in 2019 -20 and collected $421.3 million.
+The NIISQ levy remained at $90.50 for a Class 1 vehicle in 2020-21 and collected $436.2 million.

 The administration fee is the fee payable to the Department of Transport and Main Roads for delivering administrative support for the CTP insurance scheme.
-The administration fee was $8.40 for a Class 1 vehicle in 2019-20, and $37.9 million was collected.
-From 1 July 2020, the fee will increase by five cents to $8.45 per policy.
+The administration fee was $8.45 for a Class 1 vehicle in 2020-21, and $38.6 million was collected.

 Premium levy and fee collection